VIRTUAL QUILT FESTIVAL SPECIAL EXHIBITS

 At the beginning of the quarantine in Argentina, Cecilia Koppmann was inspired to begin creating a quilt made of blocks that would accompany her during isolation and keep at bay the feelings of uncertainty and fear.
-She shared some of her work on social media, and over 500 people from 26 countries joined her daily as she shared quilting ideas on her blog and they created their own works.
-This exhibit brings together many of those quilts.
+For 60 days in a row, she shared her project through social media, teaching how to make the blocks, how to join them and finish the quilt.
+Over 600 people from 26 countries joined her and made their own quilts.
+What’s more, everyone mailed her a little block house to make a Collective Quarantine Quilt.

 Colorful Characters, Cultural Collisions